 The MNOPF is a multi-employer scheme that provides pension benefits for Officers, their dependants, and others connected with the British Merchant Navy.
 The Fund was established by a Trust Deed dated 29 October 1937 and is currently regulated by the Trust Deed and Rules dated 25 June 1999, as amended by subsequent supplemental deeds ("the Rules").
 The MNOPF was contracted-out of the State Second Pension under the provisions of the Occupational Pension Schemes (Contracting-Out) Regulations 1996 until 31 March 2016 when the Fund closed to future defined benefit accrual.

 On 1 August 2015, the Fund introduced money purchase benefits and, on 1 April 2016, opened a Money Purchase Section.
-Money purchase benefits are provided through long established AVC policies, now closed to new contributions, and the Ensign Retirement Plan (for the MNOPF).
+Money purchase benefits were provided through long established AVC policies, now closed to new contributions, and the Ensign Retirement Plan (for the MNOPF).
+On 29 March 2018, the Trustee resolved to wind up the Money Purchase Section and make a bulk transfer of all members' benefits to the Ensign Retirement Plan.
+The bulk transfer was concluded on 11 May 2018 and the winding up of the Money Purchase Section is due to conclude on 10 October 2018.